 Right.
 This is the section most readers actually care about, so let's be specific.

-The one task where Gemini pulled ahead was the brief summarisation.
-Its summary was tighter, better structured, and included specific data points that ChatGPT glossed over.
+Where Gemini pulls ahead is summarisation.
+Its summaries tend to be tighter, better structured, and more likely to retain specific data points that ChatGPT glosses over.
 For analytical, extractive writing, Gemini is genuinely strong.

-That quote mirrors my own experience.
+That pattern captures the practical split well.
 Gemini is a better assistant; ChatGPT is a better writer.
 Those are different jobs.

 Pricing Breakdown